-Cover art by Don Dixon.
+Cover painting by Don Dixon

 Excerpt from FIRE SANCTUARY